 Why Live in Old Northeast

-Old Northeast in Bloomington, IN, is a historic neighborhood with a median build year of 1925, featuring a mix of small Craftsman, American Foursquares, Dutch Colonials, and Victorian homes, particularly around Washington Street.
-The area also includes townhouses, apartments, and many homes converted into rentals, with rentals being the predominant housing option.
-Narrow roads and alleyways facilitate pedestrian movement, and the neighborhood's proximity to Indiana University (IU) brings a vibrant student presence.
+Old Northeast is a historic Bloomington neighborhood with a median build year of 1925, featuring a mix of small Craftsman, American Foursquares, Dutch Colonials, and Victorian homes.
+The area also includes townhouses, apartments, and many homes converted into rentals, with rentals being predominant.
+Narrow roads and alleyways encourage walking, and the neighborhood's proximity to Indiana University brings a lively student presence.
 Residents enjoy easy access to IU's outdoor attractions, such as Dunn’s Woods and Dunn Meadow, as well as the Kirkwood Observatory.
-The nearby B-Line Trail connects to Rev. Ernest D. Butler Park and Switchyard Park, providing additional recreational opportunities.
-Downtown Bloomington, just a short walk away, offers a variety of things to do, including dining at diverse restaurants like The Trojan Horse and Samira Restaurant, shopping at unique stores such as Tivoli Fashions and Rewind Records, and nightlife at Tap Bloomington.
+The nearby B-Line Trail connects to Rev. Ernest D. Butler Park and Switchyard Park.
+Downtown Bloomington, just a short walk away, is home to diverse restaurants like The Trojan Horse and Samira Restaurant, shopping at Tivoli Fashions and Rewind Records, and nightlife at Tap Bloomington.
 The area hosts events like the Fourth Street Festival of the Arts and performances at the Buskirk-Chumley Theater.
-Bloomington Transit buses serve the neighborhood, and residents are a few miles from Interstate 69 and about 55 miles from Indianapolis.
-The neighborhood is safer than the national average, and students attend highly rated schools, including University Elementary School, Tri-North Middle School, and Bloomington High School North, which is noted for its strong STEM and athletic programs.
+Bloomington Transit buses serve the neighborhood, and residents are a few miles from Interstate 69, which leads to Indianapolis.
+Students are zoned to attend highly rated schools, including University Elementary School, Tri-North Middle School, and Bloomington High School North, notable for its strong STEM and athletic programs.

 Frequently Asked Questions